VET Qualification Delivery Procedure

 |2.||Conduct Validation for all qualifications that have a Training and Assessment Strategy and are listed on the Scope of Registration, at least once within a five year cycle.||Education Manager||

 |3.||Develop a collated overview of the recommendations and actions to be implemented for each qualification following the 12 month validation cycle.||Director Operations /Education Manager / Coordinator||

 Commence the qualification review process, using the VET Qualification Review Form (TAS – Part C).

 This process allows for feedback and evaluation from various sources, including recommendations and actions from validations to be incorporated into learning and teaching resources and processes for the purpose of continuous improvement.

-It is a condition of registration that Federation University complies with the ASQA Publication - General Direction and Teach Out, related ASQA updates and current standards within the VET Quality Framework.
-Victorian government funding can also be effected through enrolment of students in superseded qualifications and the VET Funding Contract should be referred to.
+It is a condition of registration that the University complies with the ASQA Publication - General Direction and Teach Out, related ASQA updates and current standards within the VET Quality Framework.
+Victorian government funding can also be affected through enrolment of students in superseded qualifications and the VET Funding Contract should be referred to.

 (Standard 1.26) Transition of training products